 There are three common types of plans for answering service solutions to choose from with the two most common are the pay by the call or pay by the minute because they protect the inbound call center from high volume calls at ridiculously low costs as found in a flat rate answering service, which is generally for an office with call volumes of 100 a month or less.

 2) Pay by the call: We have seen this type of service bill as little as $0.69 to as much as $1.50 a call for basic needs.
-These rates usually apply to business that require the remote receptionist to take limited information from the caller, such as name, number, message, and perhaps scheduling an appointment, giving directions, or providing information about your product or service as needed.
+These rates usually apply to businesses that require the remote receptionist to take limited information from the caller, such as name, number, message, and perhaps scheduling an appointment, giving directions, or providing information about your product or service as needed.
 This program is very common with service contractors, HVAC, and funeral homes.

 Common Hidden Prices By Answering Service Providers – Buying Advice

 Every industry of every type has its own hidden fees that a large portion of the industry may or may not clearly disclose at the time of purchase and this will equip you to get an accurate picture of what you can expect to pay for virtual receptionist services.

 Holiday Fees: Probably one of the most common hidden fees is the holiday service rate which can cost you as much as $12 per holiday.
 No doubt this is a small fee for someone that expects to receive 20 or more calls on a given holiday, but if you expect 0-3 calls this could get rather costly.
 We are not so quick to discredit this fee as the employees are usually paid at time and a half for working on a national holiday.